selbekk/react-christmas/content/2018/predictable-http-responses.md

 ---
 title: Predictable HTTP-responses
-lead: If your API has sensitive endpoints which returns the different HTTP-responses given user action A or B, then this information is enough to infer information which can be exploited.
-Learning from Tinder, lets investigate why having non-deterministic HTTP-responses are important and make our most business-critical API-endpoints a bit more secure.
+lead: If your API has sensitive endpoints which returns different HTTP-responses given user action A or B, then this information is enough to infer user information which can be exploited.
+Learning from Tinder, let's investigate why having non-deterministic HTTP-responses are important and try to make our most business-critical API-endpoints more secure.
 author: Henrik Walker Moe
 links:
   - title: What is HTTPS?